LearnWeb3DAO/Flash-Loans/README.md

 You will see that we configured hardhat forking here.

-Now lets add the env variable for `ALCHEMY_API_KEY_URL`.
+Now lets add the env variable for `QUICKNODE_RPC_URL`.

 Create a new file called `.env` and add the following lines of code to it.

 ```
-ALCHEMY_API_KEY_URL="ALCHEMY-API-KEY-URL-FOR-POLYGON-MAINNET"
+QUICKNODE_RPC_URL="QUICKNODE-RPC-URL-FOR-POLYGON-MAINNET"
 ```
-Replace `ALCHEMY-API-KEY-URL-FOR-POLYGON-MAINNET` with the URL of the node for Polygon Mainnet.
-To get this URL go to [alchemy](https://alchemy.com) and login.
-After that click on `Create App` and from the dropdown select chain as `Polygon` and network as `Mainnet`.
-The app should now be created, click on `View Key` and copy the `HTTPS` value.
+Replace `QUICKNODE-RPC-URL-FOR-POLYGON-MAINNET` with the URL of the node for Polygon Mainnet.
+To get this URL go to [Quicknode](https://www.quicknode.com/?utm_source=learnweb3&utm_campaign=generic&utm_content=sign-up&utm_medium=learnweb3) and login.
+After that click on `Create an Endpoint` and select chain as `Polygon` and network as `Mainnet`.
+Click Continue and create the app in `Discover` mode to remain on the free tier.
+Copy the `HTTP Provider` link from your dashboard, and add it to the environment file.

 After creating the `.env` file, you will need one more file before we can actually write the test.